Inference for Heteroskedastic PCA with Missing Data: Discussion

 \section{Discussion}

 In this paper, we have developed a suite of statistical inference procedures to construct confidence regions for PCA in the presence of missing data and heterogeneous corruption, which should be easy-to-use in practice due to their data-driven nature.
-The solution developed based on \textsf{HeteroPCA} is particularly appealing, as it enjoys a broadened applicability range without compromising statistical efficiency.
+Compared to other prior algorithms like the SVD-based approach and the diagonal-deleted spectral method, the solution developed based on \textsf{HeteroPCA} enjoys a broadened applicability range without compromising statistical efficiency.
 The fine-grained distributional characterizations we have developed are non-asymptotic, which naturally lend themselves to high-dimensional settings.

-Moving forward, there are a variety of directions that are worthy of further investigation.
-For instance, how to conduct valid inference on individual principal components, particularly when the associated eigengap is vanishingly small?
-If the observed data are inherently biased with \emph{a priori} unknown means, how to properly compensate for the bias?
-What if the noise components are inter-dependent, and what if the observed data samples are further corrupted by a non-negligible fraction of adversarial outliers?
-Uncertainty quantification in the face of heterogeneous missing patterns is also an important topic of practical value.
+Moving forward, there are a variety of directions that are worthy of further investigation. \begin{itemize} \item \emph{Improved dependency on $\kappa$, $\mu$, $r$ and $\kappa_{\omega}$.} In our general theorems (see Theorems~\ref{thm:pca-complete}-\ref{thm:ce-CI-complete} in the appendix), we allow $\kappa$, $\mu$, $r$ and $\kappa_{\omega}$ to grow.
+However, our theoretical results scale suboptimally with these problem parameters.
+It remains unclear how to sharpen the dependency on these parameters, which might require developing more refined analysis techniques.

+\item \emph{Approximate low-rank structure.} Our results assume exact low-rank structure of the spiked component $\bm{S}^\star$ of the covariance matrix.
+In reality, there is no shortage of applications where $\bm{S}^\star$ is at best approximately low-rank.
+How to develop trustworthy inference procedures in the presence of approximate low-rank structure?
+Unfortunately, our current leave-one-out analysis framework relies heavily on the exact rank-$r$ structure (unless $\sigma_{r+1}^{\star}$ is extremely small); new analysis ideas are needed in order to tackle approximate low-rank structure.

+\item \emph{General missing pattern.} Uncertainty quantification in the face of heterogeneous missing patterns is another important topic of practical value.
+Consider, for example, the case where the entries in the same row of $\bm{X}$ are sampled with the same rate (i.e., the $(l,j)$-th entry of $\bm{X}$ is observed with probability $p_l$).
+Then by constructing the following data matrix via inverse probability weighting

+we obtain an unbiased estimate of $\bm{X}$, and the theory developed can be readily extended to perform valid inference.
+Note that we can also replace $\{p_l\}$ via their empirical estimates in the inference procedures.
+Nevertheless, in the more general case where the sampling rates are allowed to vary across all locations, it is unclear how to construct an unbiased estimate of $\bm{X}$ without knowing the per-entry sampling rates in advance; hence, our theory fails to accommodate this general scenario.
+Extending our current results to such general sampling patterns might call for new analysis tools.